Enjoy the Cuban beaches all year round

 Be wary of the jineteros, but don’t let this put you off your visit.
 The majority of Cubans are genuine and regardless of their economic circumstances will offer friendship without expecting anything in return.

-If you buy American Dollars beforehand, to change into pesos, you will be charged a 10% penalty, which means you get less pesos for your money.
+If you buy American Dollars beforehand, you will be charged a 10% penalty to change your currency into CUC.
 Take a credit card with you for emergencies and when you can to Cuba, change your pounds or Euros into CUC.

 CUC is the currency most used by tourists and visitors and if you want to, its the only currency you will need.
 However, if you are buying local purchases like street food, bread, fruit and drinks, you might like to go local and make your purchases using the Cuban peso.

-If you want to take a ride in an old Cuban taxi, you can pay with CUC, but if you have some Cuban pesos, the price will be slightly cheaper and its the same with street food or ice cream.
+If you want to take a ride in an old Cuban taxi, you can pay with CUC, but if you have some Cuban pesos, the price will be slightly cheaper.
+The same applies to things like street food or ice cream.

 Credit cards aren’t something you’ll see being used a lot in Cuba.
 Everyone pays in cash.
-There are Cashpoint machines in Havana, English Visa and Debit cards are accepted by the machines without a problem, only those that are linked to American banks might be difficult to use.
+There are ATM machines in Havana.
+These will accept English Visa cards and Debit cards without a problem, only those that are linked to American banks might be difficult to use.
 Cash machines might be hard to find outside of the city, so if you go on an excursion, take cash with you.

 Your Vamos Cuba host will know where the exchange office and the cash machines are located and you will be given the details on the first day of your stay in Cuba.